clmay/school/assignments/08-assignment.md

 9. Select the sections that are full by comparing capacity to the number enrolled.
 Show the number enrolled, the section capacity and the section ID.
-   Order by number enrolled, then section ID
+   Order by number enrolled, then section ID.

 ```sql
 ENROLLED SECTION_ID CAPACITY